iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 **Facts**:

 A contraction has a singleton as its fixed point set.
-For more information about contraction, see [[../../MATH 601 Functional Analysis/Functional Spaces/Banach Contraction in Metric Space]] for this type of operator in Banach space.
+For more information about contraction, see [[../../MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Banach Contraction in Metric Space]] for this type of operator in Banach space.

 ---
 ### **Monotone and Maximally Monotone Operator**